Monty Jackson

 Background

-I trained in Architectural Engineering (BSc, University of Plymouth) before completing an MRes in Future Infrastructure and Built Environment at the University of Cambridge.
-I am currently a PhD Candidate in the Department of Engineering at Cambridge.
-My academic work is complemented by professional experience in the science, technology, and healthcare sectors, where I have contributed to data-driven energy assessments, decarbonisation strategies, and the evaluation of estate-wide retrofit opportunities.
+My academic work is complemented by professional experience across the science, technology, and healthcare sectors, including work with a healthcare-focused technology startup developing data-driven tools for estates management and regulatory compliance.
+In these roles, I have contributed to large-scale energy assessments, decarbonisation strategies, and the evaluation of estate-wide retrofit opportunities.
 This combined technical and organisational perspective underpins my research approach, which seeks to produce insights that are analytically rigorous, operationally practical, and policy relevant.